raphaelzanco/Portfolio-Manager/README.md

 Now, have a good time !

 ## ✉️Contact
-Thank you so much for showing interest in the Portfolio Manager project !

-I developed it having in mind real-world impact, being something that could be useful on our day-to-day lifes..
+Thank you for your interest in the Portfolio Manager project!
+I developed it with the goal of creating something impactful for our day-to-day lives.

-Did you enconter any bugs while trying this project out ?
-Has a suggestion on how to improve it or a new feature to be implemented ?
-Or just wants to send me a message ?

-Well, fell free to reach out on raphaelzanco@gmail.com
+I welcome any and all feedback.
+If you encounter a bug, have a suggestion for a new feature, or just want to send a message, please feel free to reach out.

+You can contact me at: raphaelzanco@gmail.com

 Wish you all the best !
 See you on my next project.